 Halloween is meant to be a scary and FUN event but for some kids it’s only scary.
 For others, especially those who are anxious, sensitive or have a history of trauma or other special needs, Halloween can be down right terrifying.
 When Halloween frights trigger fight or flight it’s no longer fun.

-I’ve spoken before about how Preston has Developmental Trauma Disorder.
+I’ve spoken before about how my youngest has Developmental Trauma Disorder.
 His history of trauma gave him an intense fight or flight reaction when scared.
 And Halloween is full of triggers.
-I totally understand this is intentional, and the whole idea of Halloween for some people is the scare factor, but for some children, especially those that are anxious or sensitive, it’s simply too much, but I think there is still an opportunity for them to have fun and enjoy the holiday as well.
+I totally understand this is intentional.
+The whole idea of Halloween, for some people, is the scare factor, but for some children, especially those that are anxious or sensitive, it’s simply too much.
+But I think there is still an opportunity for them to have fun and enjoy the holiday as well.

 Trying to balance our two kids very different needs has been a challenge over the years.

-When Preston was about 4 years old we tried to take the boys trick or treating.
-We chose a neighbourhood he knew well (his grandparents), where the houses were nice and close but there were not too many trick or treaters.
+When my youngest was about 4 years old we tried to take the boys trick or treating.
+We chose a neighbourhood he knew well, where the houses were nice and close but there were not too many trick or treaters.
 He was really excited.
 He could see this was something his brother really loved.

 But those pumpkins terrified him.